Vector queries

 order by i

-.
-The query should be read as "Make a vector v of all vector elements ai in a where ai != 2 and order the elements in v on i."
+The query should be read as "Make a vector v of all vector elements ai in a where ai is not two and order the elements in v on index i."

 The following query multiplies the elements of the vectors bound to the session variables :u